MiriamSchirmer/miriamschirmer.github.io/_pages/about.md

 My expertise lies in developing computational approaches to operationalize and understand complex and potentially harmful phenomena, such as **misinformation, violent language, and abuse online**.
 I do this by applying **Natural Language Processing (NLP)** to analyze large-scale text data, identify patterns, and uncover nuanced insights that inform interventions and policy-making.
 I hold undergraduate degrees in Psychology, Political Science, and History, and a master’s degree in Criminology.

-Please reach out if you're interested in collaborating!

 Updates
 ------